-Rock star Sting will re-open the Bataclan concert hall today, as mourners prepare to mark one year since the Paris terrorist attacks.
+Sting will reopen the Bataclan concert hall today, as mourners prepare to mark one year since the Paris terrorist attacks.

-The former Police frontman, 65, will take to the stage at the 150-year-old venue, in the French capital, where 89 people were killed on November 13 last year.
+The former Police frontman, 65, will take to the stage at the 150-year-old venue, in a fashionable district of the French capital, where 89 people were killed on November 13 last year.

 Islamic extremist suicide bombers - Frenchmen Omar Ismail Mostefai, 29, Samy Amimour, 28, and Foued Mohamed-Aggad, 23 - stormed into the concert hall as US rock band Eagles Of Death Metal performed, while attackers also targeted cafes and the Stade de France.
 In total 130 people died, including Briton Nick Alexander.